TECOLOGYxyz/FlowerTracking/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository accomplished the paper...
+This repository supports the paper X.

 The paper present a tracking algorithm developed for fast and accurate tracking of individual flowers in time-lapse image series.